Israel foreign minister makes landmark visit to Bahrain | DW | 30.09.2021

 Though Bahrain had long cooperated with Israel in areas of mutual interest, the Arab nation opposed any regional rapprochement with Israel until it made steps to resolve the conflict with Palestinians.

-The Abraham Accords are a set of agreements that were brokered by the US between the Jewish state and its Arab neighbors.
+The Abraham Accords are a set of agreements that were brokered by the United States between the Jewish state and its Arab neighbors.

 Arab states party to the agreement have hailed the prospect of more immediate and diplomatic ties with Israel as groundbreaking.